3. Tools

 Fig. 3.3.3 Example data for hurricane track input.

 Users also have the option to specify a terrain roughness file in the .geojson format.
 Users need to provide the path to the terrain roughness file in the Path to Terrain Roughness File input, given in Fig. 3.3.2.
 When loaded, the terrain roughness file will be visualized in the GIS window, as highlighted at the bottom of Fig. 3.3.2.
-If a terrain roughness is not specified, a default value of 0.03 m is used (assuming open/flat terrain few isolated obstacles).
+If a terrain roughness is not specified, a default value of 0.03 m is used (assuming open/flat terrain with few isolated obstacles).

 2. Select Hurricane from Database

 The panel to select a historical hurricane is shown in Fig. 3.3.4.
-Clicking on the Load Hurricane Database button will load the database and all of the hurricanes in the database will appear in the GIS window, as shown at the bottom of Fig. 3.3.4.
+Clicking on the Load Hurricane Database button will load the database and all the hurricanes in the database will appear in the GIS window, as shown at the bottom of Fig. 3.3.4.
 The database that is pre-bundled with the application is the International Best Track Archive for Climate Stewardship (IBTrACS) v04r00 database, listing storms that have occurred in the last three years.
 Users can modify the .csv database file, e.g., update it or add their own storm information, if the same header format and file name (ibtracs.last3years.list.v04r00.csv) is retained.
 Users can find this file in the Databases folder that is in the R2D installation directory.

 ../../../../../_images/R2DHurricaneTrackDB.png

-Fig. 3.3.4 Hurricane selection from database.
+Fig. 3.3.4 Hurricane selection from a database.

 To load a specific hurricane, a user needs to navigate to a hurricane of their choice in the GIS window and click on the hurricane to select it.
 The selected hurricane will be highlighted, as shown in Fig. 3.3.5, and a dialog will appear providing the hurricane track metadata.
 Clicking on the Select Hurricane Button in Fig. 3.3.5 will finalize the selection.
 The selected hurricane’s metadata will appear in the box that is given in the middle of Fig. 3.3.4.